Last updated on February 7th, 2019 at 11:51 pm

 With its beautiful ambiance and abundance of activities, Eden Nature Park relaxes and excites its guests at the same time.
 There are plenty of cottages, lodges and cabins to rent for those who want to spend a night or two in this Davao treasure.
-Click here to learn more about Eden Nature Park!
+Click here to book in Eden Nature Park!

 3. Davao Crocodile Park

 If you’re looking for an exciting place to visit that your kids will enjoy, the Crocodile Park in Davao.
 There you’ll see a huge variety of crocodiles; they come in all ages, sizes, colors and species.
 The park has modern, state-of-the-art facilities and also houses other animals. like orangutans, snakes and many more.
 They even have a butterfly sanctuary!
 The park showcases the richness of Davao’s eco-system and the lengths they will go to both protect nature and keep their locals and tourists entertained.
 There’s white water rafting and zip lining here as well!

 A basic day pass for the park costs less than $5 USD for adults and less than 3$ USD for children ages 2 to 12.
 Davao Crocodile Park is open daily from 8 AM to 6 PM.